paheon/MeowBase/README.md

 - `__get(string $prop): mixed`: Magic method for property access and lazy loading

 ### 2. Fundamental class - ClassBase
-`ClassBase` is a fundamental trait that provides property access control, mass properties access ability and property name mapping for all MeowBase components.
+`ClassBase` is a trait that provides property access control, mass property access capability, and property name mapping for all MeowBase components.
 It is designed to be used as a trait rather than a base class, allowing for multiple inheritance and more flexible code organization.

 #### Using ClassBase as a Trait
 To use ClassBase in your own classes, simply use the trait in your class definition: